-Unless otherwise agreed in a work order, for order material that is software but not proprietary software:
+Unless otherwise agreed in a work order:

 You must ensure the buyer is provided with any intellectual property rights licence or usage rights it needs to use any material provided with (or needed for the use of) the order material.